RETRIAL MOTION #2 2013

-"It cannot be said with any confidence that justice was done." -- Boston defense attorney Rosemary Scapicchio
+"It cannot be said with any confidence that justice was done." -- Boston defense attorney Rosemary Scapicchio, speaking about Sean Ellis's 1995 trial.

-- Mulligan was an accomplice in a criminal scheme of drug dealer robberies and perjury that later brought down three of his detective friends.
-All three were investigators of his murder, raising questions about their motives and conduct.
+Mulligan was an accomplice in a criminal scheme of drug dealer robberies and perjury that later brought down three of his detective friends, Kenneth Acerra, Walter Robinson, and John Brazil.
+All three men were investigators of Mulligan's murder, raising questions about their motives and conduct during the probe.
+(Website author's note: It was my research, while working with Sean's attorneys, that uncovered Mulligan's role in the robbery of Boston drug dealer Robert Martin perpetrated 17 days before the detective's Sept.
+26, 1993 murder.)

-- Credible tips were not pursued by investigators, including a tip by a member of the Boston force that a fellow officer was behind the murder.
+Credible tips were not pursued by Boston Police investigators, including information from a member of the Boston force that a fellow officer was behind the murder.

-Attorney Zalkind filed a supporting affidavit with the motion enumerating 21 points of pertinent information the Commonwealth withheld, stating: "If I had been provided this exculpatory evidence...I would have filed additional discovery motions, investigated additional suspects, investigated Mulligan, and used the exculpatory evidence to raise a reasonable doubt at trial."
+Attorney Zalkind filed a supporting affidavit to the Ellis retrial motion enumerating 21 points of pertinent information the Commonwealth withheld from the defense team, stating: "If I had been provided this exculpatory evidence...I would have filed additional discovery motions, investigated additional suspects, investigated Mulligan, and used the exculpatory evidence to raise a reasonable doubt at trial."

 A miscarriage of justice?